 However, unless you have deep money pockets, you would need to find a secondhand unit for sale in working condition, since new equipment can cost several thousand dollars.

-You will also be working with canisters of CO2 gas under pressure so safety is a concern.
+You will also be working with canisters of CO2 gas under pressure so safety is always a concern.
 Naturally, this route is best reserved for the serious soda fountain hobbyist.

-Information is available online if you are adventurous and interested, but you would need to drink many cases of soda to recoup the equipment, installation, and operating costs.
+Information is available online if you are adventurous and interested, but you would need to drink many cases of homemade soda to recoup the equipment, installation, and operating costs.

 Would you like to know how to carbonate drinks using a less complicated, much less expensive method of forced carbonation?
 A common CO2 soda siphon, also called a seltzer bottle, offers the best practical alternative.